functionless/eventual-website/docs/tutorial/wrap-up.md

 We can expand this in the future by adding more events, handling more error cases, introducing timeouts, and more.

-Head over to the [reference section](../reference/) to find features not covered in the tutorial like replaying workflows from previous executions, writing unit tests for your service, subscribing to events, streaming changes from entities, and more.
+Head over to the [reference section](../reference) to find features not covered in the tutorial like replaying workflows from previous executions, writing unit tests for your service, subscribing to events, streaming changes from entities, and more.

-Now sure what to build yet or how eventual fits into your service?
-Head over to [how to](../how-to/) to see how eventual can be used to solve your problems.

 And please come chat with us on [discord](https://discord.gg/8hfnTn3QDT) and follow us on [twitter](https://twitter.com/EventualCloud).